China dating app helps gay men banish the blues - and AIDS

 LGBT activists in China say Blued has helped gay men develop a positive self-image and fight social prejudices that force homosexuals to stay anonymous.

-“It is not only a hook-up app any more, but also spreading knowledge about the community,” said Raymond Phang, an organiser of the annual Shanghai Pride celebrations.
+“It is not only a hook-up app any more, but also spreading knowledge about the community,” said Raymond Phang, an organizer of the annual Shanghai Pride celebrations.

 Ma’s efforts to prevent HIV/AIDS have found support from a government eager to promote safe sex among gay Chinese.

-At the Beijing headquarters of Ma’s firm, app users can take free HIV tests, administered only by gay members of a staff of more than 50, so as to minimise any potential embarrassment.
+At the Beijing headquarters of Ma’s firm, app users can take free HIV tests, administered only by gay members of a staff of more than 50, so as to minimize any potential embarrassment.

 A red ribbon icon on the app gives Blued users easy access to information on condom use and AIDS.
 It offers authorities a way to reach out to gay men, a group the World Health Organisation says is at high risk of catching the disease.